Overview and indications for procedure:

-It is important to know risks associated with any medical or surgical treatment. , There are few risks associated with facet steroid injections but they tend to be rare.
+It is important to know risk associated with any medical or surgical treatment.
+There are few risks associated with Lumbar epidural steroid injections and they tend to be rare.
 The potential risks include, but are not limited to:

-- Immediate or delayed allergic reaction to medications used
+- Immediate or delayed allergic reaction to medication use

 - Dural Puncture